cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 Before starting, let's first review some terminology:

-* **Group Admin**: the person that creates the group is the group administrator.
-The group administrator is the person who can add, remove and change the group members, but does not need to be part of the group itself.
-Chose it wisely.
+* **Group Admin**: the account that creates the group is the group administrator.
+The group administrator is the account who can add, remove and change the group members, but does not need to be a member of the group itself.
+Choose it wisely.
 * **[Group Policy](https://docs.cosmos.network/main/modules/group/01_concepts.html#group-policy)**:
 * **[Decision Policy](https://docs.cosmos.network/main/modules/group/01_concepts.html#decision-policy)**: a policy that defines how the group members can vote on a proposal and how the vote outcome is calculated.
 * **Proposal**: Groups proposal works the same way as governance proposal: group members can submit proposals to the group and vote with a *Yes*, *No*, *No with Veto* and *Abstain* on proposals.